NhanNH-dev/modal-assessment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 I didn't use external libraries.
 ## Available Scripts
+clone source code at https://github.com/NhanNH-dev/modal-assessment. then the project to run, you need to:
+=> ### `npm íntall`

-In the project directory, you can run:
+After installed, you can run:

 ### `npm start`